xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

-[^ln-terminal]: While some platforms default to a text-based command line (the "terminal), most modern graphical machines use a "terminal emulator" to achieve the same results: Windows, Mac, and Linux have built-in terminal emulators and support many third-party applications that serve the same function.
+[^ln-terminal]: While some platforms default to a text-based command line (the "terminal), most modern graphical machines use a "terminal emulator" to achieve the same results: Windows, Mac, and Linux systems either have built-in terminal emulators or support many third-party applications that serve the same function.

 The command line is merely one way among several to communicate with a machine.